gambitproject/gambit/doc/biblio.rst

    "Simple search methods for finding a Nash equilibrium."
    Games and Economic Behavior 664-669, 2004.

 ..
+[Rei2008] Reiley, David H., Urbancic, Michael B, and Walker, Mark.
+(2008) Stripped-Down Poker: A Classroom Game with Signaling and Bluffing.
+   The Journal of Economic Education 4: 323-341.

+..
 [Ros71] J. Rosenmuller, "On a generalization of the Lemke-Howson Algorithm to noncooperative n-person games", 73-79, SIAM Journal of Applied Mathematics, 21, 1971.